guillaumepot/linkedinscraper/README.md

 This tool automatically scrapes job postings from LinkedIn based on your preferences, applies intelligent filtering, and provides a clean interface to manage your job applications.
 Perfect for job seekers who want to automate their job search process and never miss relevant opportunities.

+Initilly designed by **cwwmbm** (https://github.com/cwwmbm/linkedinscraper) and forked to make it better.
+Initial repo seems outdated and not maintened so I keep my changes here.

 ### Built With

 * [![Python][python_badge]][python_url]